-Kevin Cheveldayoff enters his second season as General Manager of the Winnipeg Jets after being named to the position on June 8, 2011.
+Kevin Cheveldayoff enters his third season as General Manager of the Winnipeg Jets after being named to the position on June 8, 2011.

 Prior to his time in Winnipeg, Cheveldayoff spent two seasons with the Chicago Blackhawks serving in the role of Assistant General Manager/Senior Director, Hockey Operations.
 During Cheveldayoff's tenure, the Blackhawks won the 2010 Stanley Cup championship.

 Before joining the Blackhawks in 2009, the Blaine Lake, SK native spent the previous 12 seasons as the General Manager of the American Hockey League's Chicago Wolves, guiding the franchise to four league championships, which included the 2002 and 2008 AHL Calder Cup championships and 1998 and 2000 IHL Turner Cup championships.
 Overall, Cheveldayoff has been a part of seven league championships during his 15-year management career, which includes two Turner Cups in three seasons as the Assistant Vice-President of Hockey Operations and Assistant Coach for the Denver and Utah Grizzlies (1995-96).

 Cheveldayoff was the architect of 12 Wolves teams that compiled a 0.615 regular-season winning percentage (544-320-114) and 10 postseason berths from 1997 to 2009.
 Eight of those clubs reached the 100-point mark during the regular season while earning four division titles and six postseason conference championships.